pydata/xarray/doc/io.rst

 Writing encoded data
 ~~~~~~~~~~~~~~~~~~~~

-Conversely, you can customize how xray writes netCDF files on disk by
+Conversely, you can customize how xarray writes netCDF files on disk by
 providing explicit encodings for each dataset variable.
 The ``encoding``
 argument takes a dictionary with variable names as keys and variable specific
 encodings as values.
 These encodings are saved as attributes on the netCDF
-variables on disk, which allows xray to faithfully read encoded data back into
+variables on disk, which allows xarray to faithfully read encoded data back into
 memory.

 It is important to note that using encodings is entirely optional: if you do not
-supply any of these encoding options, xray will write data to disk using a
+supply any of these encoding options, xarray will write data to disk using a
 default encoding, or the options in the ``encoding`` attribute, if set.
 This works perfectly fine in most cases, but encoding can be useful for
 additional control, especially for enabling compression.

 In the file on disk, these encodings as saved as attributes on each variable, which
-allow xray and other CF-compliant tools for working with netCDF files to correctly
+allow xarray and other CF-compliant tools for working with netCDF files to correctly
 read the data.

 Scaling and type conversions